vad/wiki-network/README.md

 Data are stored in a database.

-### word_frequency.py
-Given a list of words, find the frequency of these words in a random set of pages and in a list of desired pages (and the related talk pages).

-Data are stored in a database.

 ### events_analysis.py
 The script accepts in input a list of desired pages and the wikipedia language to be analyzed.
 It retrieves data from db about all the revisions of the specified